Medical Countermeasures Strategy

 Minnesota Department of Health Extends Use of RSV Monoclonal Antibodies Through 30 April 2026

-Minnesota has extended the administration period for RSV monoclonal antibodies through April 30, 2026, citing sustained viral activity and hospitalization risks.
-Healthcare and pharmaceutical organizations should adjust supply chain logistics and patient outreach to ensure continued access and reimbursement during the extended season.
+Minnesota has extended the administration period for RSV monoclonal antibodies through April 30, 2026, in response to sustained viral activity and hospitalization risks.
+Healthcare and pharmaceutical organizations should adjust supply chain logistics and patient outreach to ensure continued access and reimbursement during this extended season.

 health.state.mn.usUnited StatesUnited States